The Maximal Rank Conjecture for Sections of Curves: The Case

 \section{\boldmath The Case $m = 2$}

-In this section, we will prove the hyperplane maximal rank theorem when $m = 2$, and the curve $C$ is nonspecial.
+In this section, we will prove the hyperplane maximal rank theorem when $m = 2$, and the curves $C_i$ are all nonspecial.
 We will begin by constructing reducible curves with the following lemma, to which we will apply the method of Hirschowitz outlined in the introduction.